 Getting in your 10,000 steps throughout the day can look like the ideas we mentioned, but consider adding in walking at a brisk pace for 3 days a week for 30 minutes to an hour.
 Or a dance fitness class (learn more about REFIT® here), or some other form of movement that you LOVE.
 Doing your cardio in an interval style is a great way to train without taxing your adrenals or thyroid (unless you do it too often).
 Think of interval as a roller coaster for your heart.
 Your heart rate is elevated for a short time, then it’s allowed to come back down, and then it’s elevated again, and so on.

-If you walk into any class where cardio is the focus and your instructor has your heart rate elevated above 180 minus your age the entire time, you are going to pay for it in some way.
+If you walk into any hour long class where cardio is the focus and your instructor has your heart rate elevated above 180 minus your age the entire time, you are going to pay for it in some way.
 It may not be noticeable immediately, but chronic cardio will more than likely make you run into issues with hormone regulation, eventually leading to possible thyroid disorder, compromised heart health, and increased production of cortisol making your body hold onto body fat, all while stressing other bodily systems.
 Your cardio should be enjoyable and leave you feeling refreshed, not beat down and worn out.

 The Best of Both Worlds